Study Law in Brno, Czech Republic

 UIC Law students must be at least a 2L1 with at least a 3.0 CGPA to be eligible for the Masaryk University Exchange Program.
-(Students in their final semester of study are not eligible for the program, but please note delays may occur which impact graduation and taking the bar exam.
+Students in their final semester of study are eligible for the program, but please note delays may occur which impact graduation and taking the bar exam.

 Please read the Study Abroad FAQ for more information.